hekonsek/dkr/readme.md

 ```
 $ dkr cmd install terraform
 Command terraform installed.
-Bash alias for command terraform was added to ~/.bashrc file.
-Please run the following command to reload your shell: . ~/.bashrc
 ```

 For example the command above installs HashiCorp Terraform.
 You can check if installation was successful